 To checkout a Git commit, you will need the commit hash.
 If you’re using the terminal, you don’t have immediate visual access to your commit information.
 To pull up a list of your commits and their associated hashes, you can run the git log command.

 To checkout a previous commit, you will use the Git checkout command followed by the commit hash you retrieved from your Git log.

 git checkout <commit hash>

-Make the process of checking out commits easier with the GitKraken Git client for Windows, Mac, and Linux.
+Make the process of checking out commits easier with the GitKraken Git GUI for Windows, Mac, and Linux.
 The visual context allows you to checkout commits in just two clicks, without worrying about hashes.